 Best puppy dog food for Dachshunds

-Royal Canin has created breed and weight-specific dog food that is formulated with all the nutritional needs of your mini puppy in mind.
-You can choose wet dog food or dry food.
-It contains everything your pup needs to grow fit and healthy up until they are 10 months of age.
+Royal Canin has formulated breed and weight-specific dog food to meet your mini puppy's nutritional needs.
+You can choose wet or dry food.
+It contains everything your pup needs to grow fit and healthy until it is 10 months old.
 We especially love the smaller kibble size, as Dachshunds are known for having little mouths.
+The ingredients are specially formulated to support joints and growth in Dachshund puppies.
+The rice and poultry-based food also reduces stool volume and odour.

 Pros